hamhut1066/fuqu-api/README.md

 # Useful Commands

-`./.serve` starts the API server running on localhost:8000 (linux) or 192.168.59.103:8000 (mac with boot2docker) `./.test` runs the entire test suite
+`./.serve` starts the API server running on localhost:8000 (linux) or 192.168.59.103:8000 (mac with boot2docker)
+`./.test` runs the entire test suite
-`./.test module.app.tests.TestClass.test_method` runs a more specific group of tests down to a specific test `./.migrate [app_name]` creates migrations for any changes to the data structure.
-Should be run if modifying models.
+`./.test module.app.tests.TestClass.test_method` runs a more specific group of tests down to a specific test
+`./.migrate [app_name]` creates migrations for any changes to the data structure.
+Run this if modifying models.
 `./.manage [command]` runs a specified django management command